ingeniala/heybluekata/README.md

 ### Business Entities View

-This set of views, extracted from the Archimate model, detail the:
+This set of views are extracted from the Archimate model and detail the:
-- Main business flows of the solution
+- Main business flows of the architecture
 - Main business events derived from the flow and how they connect the different business flows
+- Relations between the components
+- Main business entities of the architecture
+- Access operations on those business entities, for example: what process creates, updates or read them

+### Application Component Collaboration Views

+This set of views are also extracted from the Archimate model and detail the:
+- Main business flows of the architecture
+- Main business events derived from the flow and how they connect the different business flows
-- Relations between the elements
+- Relations between the components
-- Main business actors interacting with Hey Blue
+- Main business actors interacting with Hey Blue architecture
 - Application coverage that supports the business processes and have direct interaction with them

-### Application Component Collaboration Views

 ### Technology & Deployment View